 One option to resolve payment of your taxes could include a monthly installment agreement (IA).
 Typically, the IRS will want to directly debit the amount from your checking account or ask your employer to deduct the amount from your salary If your situation has put you in dire financial straights, you may even qualify for a temporary halt to your payments until you can get back on a solid footing.

 The IRS will appear to work with you to find a payment structure you can meet, but you will need IRS help for this IRS problem.
 This is because they are not on your side when it comes to filling out the form correctly.
 Their job is to demonstrate that you have the highest possible ability to pay.
 Our job is quite the opposite.
 We help you to demonstrate that you have the lowest ability to pay.
 We can help you if you contact one of our friendly professionals.

 It might be important to note that Form 433-F cannot be used in conjunction with an Offer in Compromise.
 An Offer in Compromise is a contract between the IRS and a taxpayer that resolves the tax liability in question.
 The IRS has the ability to negotiate for a tax payment settlement under certain conditions.

-You will need IRS help completing a Form 433-F and our staff will be pleased to assist you.
-You need to make sure all information is accurately completed on this form when you sign it, because you could be prosecuted if the IRS discovers you have not been truthful when filling out this document.
+You will need IRS to help to complete Form 433-F and our staff will be pleased to assist you.
+You need to make sure all information is accurately completed on this form when you sign it because you could be prosecuted if the IRS discovers you have not been truthful when filling out this document.